Will Aaron Taylor-Johnson be the next James Bond?

 He continued: "Remember, Bond’s already a veteran, he’s had some experience – he’s a person who has been through the wars, so to speak.
 He’s probably been in the SAS or something.
 He isn’t some kid out of high school that you can bring in and start off."

-While Aaron would certainly fit the bill, fans will have to wait for official confirmation as to who'll be the next actor to take on the 007 mantle, with reports suggesting that producers Barbara Broccoli and Michael G Wilson will be making a casting announcement in March 2023.
+While Aaron would certainly fit the bill, fans will have to wait for official confirmation as to who'll be the next actor to take on the 007 mantle.

-James Bond movies are available to watch and rent via Amazon Prime Video – sign up now for a free trial.
+James Bond movies are available to rent or buy via Amazon Prime Video.

 Visit our Film hub for more news, interviews and features, or find something to watch with our TV Guide and Streaming Guide.